 Founded in 1982, Connecticut Food Bank is an affiliate of Feeding America, the nation’s food bank network.
 Connecticut Food Bank is the largest centralized source of donated, emergency food in Connecticut.
-Through warehouses in East Haven, Fairfield, and Waterbury, and affiliated distribution centers in New London and Stamford, we provide food products to more than 650 soup kitchens, shelters, food pantries and child and adult day programs in Fairfield, Litchfield, Middlesex, New Haven, New London and Windham counties.
+Through warehouses in East Haven, Fairfield, and Waterbury, and affiliated distribution centers in New London and Stamford, we provide food products to nearly 700 soup kitchens, shelters, food pantries and child and adult day programs in Fairfield, Litchfield, Middlesex, New Haven, New London and Windham counties.

 Everyday operations of Connecticut Food Bank are overseen by President & Chief Executive Officer Nancy L. Carrington, who has served the food bank for 28 years.
 The Board of Directors, made up of dedicated community members from the fields of finance, law, business, fundraising, public relations, human resources, warehousing and the food industry, have enabled and encouraged growth and forward thinking at Connecticut Food Bank.

 A dedicated staff of more than 50 ensures that Connecticut Food Bank continues to fulfill the mission of providing nutritious food to people in need.

 Partnerships and Subsidiaries